 We currently recommend the Samsung 850 Evo SSD line as the best bang for your buck.

 Upgrades, replacements, repairs

 We try to keep common HDDs and SSHDs for desktops and laptops in stock.
-If you’re interested in an SSD, check out this video posted by Asus – note that it’s a four-year-old video; things are even faster now! – we also keep those in stock in common sizes, and we special-order a larger drive for you.
+If you’re interested in an SSD, check out this video posted by Asus – note that it’s a 5-year-old video; things are even faster now! – we also keep those in stock in common sizes, and we can special-order a larger drive for you.